 - You probably won’t be able to increase or decrease the amount or level of coverage you sign up for.

-Unless you are willing to pay more in premium cost, a no frills, basic life insurance package may be the best route to go.
+Unless you are willing to pay more in premium cost, a basic life insurance package may be the best route to go.

-Save $100 a Month in the Bank Until You Find the Right Plan
+Save $100 a Month Until You Find the Right Plan

-- Hold onto the money until you find a life insurance policy that works for you.
+Hold onto the money until you find a life insurance policy that works for you.
 Shop around.
 Be picky.
-Find coverage suited to your need, even if you have fewer options.
+Find coverage suited to your needs, even if you have fewer options.

 Buy A Pre-Planned Funeral Policy Directly from a Funeral Home